pymc-devs/pymc-examples/examples/case_studies/bart_heteroscedasticity.myst.md

 );
 ```

 The fit looks good!
-We see indeed see the mean and variance increasing as a function of budget.
+In fact, we see that the mean and variance increase as a function of the budget.

 +++